WHTM-TV: Subchannels

-The station's digital signal is multiplexed:

 On November 30, 2015, WHTM 27.2 replaced Retro TV with Ion Television.

 Sometime in 2020, WHTM-DT3 replaced getTV with Dabl.
 In June 2022, Dabl was replaced with Grit.

 Analog-to-digital conversion

 WHTM-TV signed on its digital signal on VHF channel 10 in 1999.
 The station discontinued regular programming on its analog signal, over UHF channel 27, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
-The station's digital signal remained on its pre-transition VHF channel 10, (this forced NBC owned-and-operated station WCAU in Philadelphia to continue broadcasting its digital signal on channel 34), using PSIP to display WHTM-TV's virtual channel as 27 on digital television receivers.
+The station's digital signal remained on its pre-transition VHF channel 10, (this forced NBC owned-and-operated station WCAU in Philadelphia to continue broadcasting its digital signal on channel 34), using virtual channel 27.

 2021 power increase and antenna change

 WHTM-TV completed work on its construction permit on October 24, 2021.
 The station increased its power to 28.1 kW and rotated its antenna 180 degrees to improve its signal in the main population area of the television market, including Dauphin, Lancaster, York and Lebanon counties.
 The station previously had its antenna turned to the west to originally protect the analog signal of Philadelphia's WCAU during the digital transition in the 2000s and prior to 2009.